xlladdins/xll/docs/Excel4MacrosA-D.md

 **APP.MINIMIZE**( )

-**Note**   This function is only for Microsoft Excel for Windows.
+**Note**&nbsp;&nbsp;&nbsp;This function is only for Microsoft Excel for Windows.
 You can use this function in macros created with Microsoft Excel for the Macintosh, but it will return the \#N/A error value.

 **Related Functions**

-APP.ACTIVATE   Switches to an application
+APP.ACTIVATE&nbsp;&nbsp;&nbsp;Switches to an application

-APP.MAXIMIZE   Maximizes the Microsoft Excel application window
+APP.MAXIMIZE&nbsp;&nbsp;&nbsp;Maximizes the Microsoft Excel application window

-APP.MOVE   Moves the Microsoft Excel application window
+APP.MOVE&nbsp;&nbsp;&nbsp;Moves the Microsoft Excel application window

-APP.RESTORE   Restores the Microsoft Excel application window
+APP.RESTORE&nbsp;&nbsp;&nbsp;Restores the Microsoft Excel application window

-APP.SIZE   Changes the size of the Microsoft Excel application window
+APP.SIZE&nbsp;&nbsp;&nbsp;Changes the size of the Microsoft Excel application window

 Return to [top](#A)